Humberd/ng-boost/projects/ng-boost/src/lib/view-switcher/README.md

 * **Persistable** - saves currently displayed view type in a storage.
 * **Extensible** - easily extends to view types of your choice.
-* **Configurable** - has both global configuration, so there is no need to repeat yourself, and local configuration in case of local override.
+* **Configurable** - has both global configuration, so there is no need to repeat yourself, and local configuration in case of a local override.

 ## How to use?